93million/catkeys/examples/README.md

-# Example catkeys client and server
+# Example CatKeys clients and servers

-Steps to see this example working:
+There are several examples given showing how to use CatKeys with various libraries.

+Each example includes a server (`serve.js`) and client (`request.js`)

+The directories `https` and `tls` contain basic examples and are a good place to start.

+* https - shows how to use `catkeys.https` as a replacement for `https` - creating a server with `createServer()` and making a request using `request()`
+* tls - shows how to use `catkeys.tls` as a replacement for `tls` - creating a server with `createServer()` and connecting from a client using `connect()`

+Examples for the following libraries are included:

+* Axios
+* Express
+* json-socket

+Steps:

-* Change to the example directory (`cd /path/to/catkeys/example`)
+* Change to the example directory (`cd /path/to/catkeys/examples`)
 * Install dependencies (`npm install`)

-## Generate the catkeys

 * Generate the server key: `npx catkeys create-key --keydir catkeys --server`
 * Generate the client key: `npx catkeys create-key --keydir catkeys`

-## Run the HTTPS example:

-* In one terminal instance, run the server `CAT_KEYS_DIR=catkeys npm run https/serve`
+* In one terminal instance, run the server for the example you want to run eg. `node https/serve.js`
-* In another terminal instance, make the request `CAT_KEYS_DIR=catkeys npm run https/request`
+* In another terminal instance, make the request eg. `node https/request.js`

 You should see the response from the server printed in the terminal when making the request:

+Eg:

 ```
-$ npm run request

-> cat-demo@1.0.0 request /…/catkeys/example
-> node request.js
+$ node https/request.js

-Data received: Dibber Dobber!!!
-Bimble Bomble!!!
+Data received: Hello from Catkeys client!
 ```

-### Run the TCP over TLS example:

-* In one terminal instance, run the server `CAT_KEYS_DIR=catkeys npm run tls/serve`
-* In another terminal instance, make the request `CAT_KEYS_DIR=catkeys npm run tls/request`

-Now try using the keyboard.
-Data inputted over stdin will be sent from the client to the server - and from the server to the client.